Mommy Minute: Third grader finds mission in helping the homeless

 Wolford has now turned his holiday project into a mission that he plans to continue.
 He will make and distribute more bags during the upcoming three-day Stand Down for Veterans event in Harrisburg, sponsored by the U.S Department of Veterans Affairs.
 It will be held February 21-23.

 Wolford’s Amazon wishlist is still open to help him assemble this next round of bags.
-To donate, click here: https://www.amazon.com/hz/wishlist/ls/7YKSRXKEVJ17?ref_=wl_share&fbclid=IwAR2jm-xv9L2rOvDyJudirQURDLNLuEXhDXHeJIUc4HLi-Mw9_eqS7Ih7Kn8
+To donate, click here: amazon.com/hz/wishlist/.